kubrickfr/avsc-wiki/API.md

 Returns a random instance of this type.

-*This method can be overridden to provide a custom generator.*
+*You can override this method to provide your own generator.*

 ##### `type.clone(obj, [opts])`

 + `obj` {Object} The object to copy.
 + `opts` {Object} Options:
-  + `fieldHook(obj, recordType)` {Function} Function called when each record field is instantiated.
-The field will be available as `this`.
+  + `fieldHook(obj, field, type)` {Function} Function called when each record field is populated.
 The value returned by this function will be used instead of `obj`.
   + `coerceBuffers` {Boolean} Allow coercion of strings and JSON buffer representations into actual `Buffer` objects.
   + `wrapUnions` {Boolean} Wrap values corresponding to unions to the union's